Tuck Jagadish: Music

-The film was originally announced with Thaman S as the music director, in his first collaboration with Nani for the first time and his second film Shiva Nirvana, after working on the film score for Majili (2019).
-However, due to differences of opinion with Shiva Nirvana, Thaman walked out of the project and subsequently, Gopi Sundar, who worked in Nirvana's previous films did the background score.
+The film was originally announced with Thaman S as the music director, in his first collaboration with Nani and his second with Shiva Nirvana after working on the film score for Majili (2019).
+However, due to differences of opinion with Shiva Nirvana, Thaman walked out of the project and subsequently, Gopi Sundar, who worked in Nirvana's previous films, did the background score.

 Eventually, Thaman finished composing five songs for the film's soundtrack, before his exit.
 The song "Inkosaari Inkosaari" was released as the first single on 13 February 2021 ahead of Valentine's Day.
 The single had lyrics written by Chaitanya Prasad and was sung by Shreya Ghoshal and Kaala Bhairava.
 On 13 March 2021, another single "Kolo Kolanna Kolo" was released which had lyrics written by Sirivennela Seetharama Sastry and sung by Armaan Malik, Sri Krishna and Harini Ivvaturi.
 The third single "Neeti Neeti Sukka" sung by Mohana Bhogaraju and written by Kalyan Chakravarthy was released on 27 March 2021, coinciding with Parichaya Vedika, a special promotional event for the film which was held on the same day.